japila-books/spark-sql-internals/docs/spark-sql-HashPartitioning.md

   required: Distribution): Boolean
 ----

-NOTE: `satisfies0` is part of the link:spark-sql-SparkPlan-Partitioning.adoc#satisfies0[Partitioning] contract.
+NOTE: `satisfies0` is part of the spark-sql-SparkPlan-Partitioning.md#satisfies0[Partitioning] contract.

 `satisfies0` is positive (`true`) when the following conditions all hold:

-* The base link:spark-sql-SparkPlan-Partitioning.adoc#satisfies0[satisfies0] holds
+* The base spark-sql-SparkPlan-Partitioning.md#satisfies0[satisfies0] holds

-* For an input link:spark-sql-Distribution-HashClusteredDistribution.adoc[HashClusteredDistribution], the number of the given <<expressions, partitioning expressions>> and the link:spark-sql-Distribution-HashClusteredDistribution.adoc#expressions[HashClusteredDistribution's] are the same and link:expressions/Expression.md#semanticEquals[semantically equal] pair-wise
+* For an input spark-sql-Distribution-HashClusteredDistribution.md[HashClusteredDistribution], the number of the given <<expressions, partitioning expressions>> and the spark-sql-Distribution-HashClusteredDistribution.md#expressions[HashClusteredDistribution's] are the same and expressions/Expression.md#semanticEquals[semantically equal] pair-wise

-* For an input link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution], the given <<expressions, partitioning expressions>> are among the link:spark-sql-Distribution-ClusteredDistribution.adoc#clustering[ClusteredDistribution's clustering expressions] and they are link:expressions/Expression.md#semanticEquals[semantically equal] pair-wise
+* For an input spark-sql-Distribution-ClusteredDistribution.md[ClusteredDistribution], the given <<expressions, partitioning expressions>> are among the spark-sql-Distribution-ClusteredDistribution.md#clustering[ClusteredDistribution's clustering expressions] and they are expressions/Expression.md#semanticEquals[semantically equal] pair-wise

 Otherwise, `satisfies0` is negative (`false`).